PgBiel/typst-tablex/README.md

     cannot be sent to another column.
 Also, please preserve the order of the cells.
 This is especially important given that cells may be `none` if they're actually a position taken by another cell with colspan/rowspan.
 Make sure the `none` values are in the same indexes when the array is returned.

 ## Changelog

+### Unreleased

+- Fixed errors when using floating point or other more complex strokes (https://github.com/PgBiel/typst-tablex/issues/55)
+- Add info about `#rotate` problems to 'Known Issues' in the README (https://github.com/PgBiel/typst-tablex/pull/60)
+- Initial improvement in compatibility with the new Typst type system (https://github.com/PgBiel/typst-tablex/issues/69 - partial)
+- Support `#box`'s dictionary inset syntax, such as `inset: (left: 5pt, top: 10pt, rest: 2pt)` (https://github.com/PgBiel/typst-tablex/issues/54)
+- Add support for RTL tables with `rtl: true` (https://github.com/PgBiel/typst-tablex/issues/58)
+  - This is a workaround for the fact that we can't detect `set text(dir: rtl)` from tablex (for default tables, that setting inverts them horizontally; this tablex option aims to replicate that).

 ### v0.0.5